zubair-ahmad-beigh/mood-coach-app/README.md

 streamlit run app.py
 ⚠️ Note: .env is already listed in .gitignore, so your API key will stay secure and not be pushed to GitHub.

-🔍 How It Works
+##🔍 How It Works
-You select a mood and type in a favorite song.
+1. User selects a mood and types a song title
+2. Chooses a message type:
+   - Affirmation
+   - Reflection

-Choose a message type: Affirmation, Reflection, or Mental Health Tip
+   - Mental Health Tip

-The app dynamically creates a prompt using your inputs.
+3. The app dynamically creates a prompt using the input

-The prompt is sent to Groq’s LLaMA3 model.
+4. The prompt is sent to Groq’s LLaMA3 model

-You instantly receive a thoughtful response in the Streamlit UI.
+5. A thoughtful response is generated and shown in the Streamlit UI

-🧪 Example Prompt Sent to LLaMA3
+##🧪 Example Prompt Sent to LLaMA3
-text
-Copy
-Edit
 Mood: Anxious
 Song: Let It Be - The Beatles
 Type: Mental Health Tip
 Prompt:
 Based on the song and the mood, generate a thoughtful mental health tip to comfort the user.
-🌱 Future Improvements
+##🌱 Future Improvements
 🎶 Spotify API Integration to fetch real-time song info
 📊 Emotional heatmaps or journaling visualizations
 🧠 Sentiment detection from lyrics
 🔄 Save user history for reflection tracking
 🌐 Deploy on Streamlit Cloud or Hugging Face Spaces

-📁 Folder Structure
+##📁 Folder Structure
-bash
-Copy
-Edit
 mood-coach-app/
 ├── app.py            # Main Streamlit app
 ├── .env              # API Key (excluded from Git)